Frank Zappa: Business breakups and continued touring

 Although Zappa eventually gained the rights to all his material created under the MGM and Warner contracts, the various lawsuits meant that for a period Zappa's only income came from touring, which he therefore did extensively in 1975–1977 with relatively small, mainly rock-oriented, bands.
 Drummer Terry Bozzio became a regular band member, Napoleon Murphy Brock stayed on for a while, and original Mothers of Invention bassist Roy Estrada joined.
 Among other musicians were bassist Patrick O'Hearn, singer-guitarist Ray White and former Roxy Music keyboardist/violinist Eddie Jobson.
 In December 1976, Zappa appeared as a featured musical guest on the NBC television show Saturday Night Live.
 Zappa's song "I'm the Slime" was performed with a voice-over by SNL booth announcer Don Pardo, who also introduced "Peaches En Regalia" on the same airing.
-In 1978, Zappa served both as host and musical act on the show, and as an actor in various sketches.
+In 1978, Zappa served both as host and musical act on the show.
 The performances included an impromptu musical collaboration with cast member John Belushi during the instrumental piece "The Purple Lagoon".
 Belushi appeared as his Samurai Futaba character playing the tenor sax with Zappa conducting.
 However, he earned a ban from the show after the latter episode because he had done what producers called "a disastrous job of hosting" (Zappa reportedly did not get along with cast and crew in the lead-up to recording, then told the audience he was simply reading from cue cards).